P.O. Box 3101

 My name is Chuck Tryon and I welcome you to this site.
 Since 1987, I've had the privilege to deliver project-centric training to hundreds of organizations and tens of thousands of some of the greatest professionals in locations around the world.
 What great fun and how blessed I've been.
 While I've shifted my focus to the healthcare industry, I remain active guiding several initiatives that promise to help reduce the cost of healthcare while also improving patient outcomes.

-I spend part of each week with Utica Park Clinics and the Hillcrest Hospital system where we were selected for a CMS innovation project. the Comprehensive Primary Care initiative or CPC.
+I spend part of each week with Utica Park Clinics and the Hillcrest Hospital system where in 2014 we were selected for a CMS innovation project. the Comprehensive Primary Care initiative or CPC.
 This 3 year endeavor was so successful that CMS is expanding it to a 5 year CPC+ program.
-This initiative pioneers CMS's shift from provider reimbursements from "fee for service" to reimbursements tied to outcome quality and keeping patients well.
-At the hospital, we have dramatically reduced readmissions by redesigning processes for identifying patients at risk for readmission, improving medication management and streamlining complex patient discharges.
+This multi-payer initiative pioneers CMS's shift from provider reimbursements from "fee for service" to reimbursements tied to outcome quality and keeping patients well.
+At Hillcrest hospital, we have dramatically reduced readmissions by redesigning processes for identifying patients at risk for readmission, improving medication management and streamlining complex patient discharges.
 I am also guiding UPC in the creation of an enterprise-wide inventory of their tacit and explicit knowledge assets.

 In 2009, I helped the University of Oklahoma in Tulsa launch a two-year School of Community Medicine (SCM) for 3rd and 4th year medical students.
 After completing their first two years at the OU College of Medicine in Oklahoma City, students would transfer to the SCM for specialized medical education that emphasized working with an underserved population.
 Beginning in Fall, 2015, the SCM welcomed the first class of four year students.
 It was a privilege to manage the Curriculum, Student Services and Simulation Center at OU Tulsa (SCOUT) components of the SCM Expansion project.